I was an HTML Coder

 HTML was the gateway that made that happen.

-As for a style guide, what style guide?
-Your choice was Times Roman.
-That was basically it.
-The sans serif fonts looked bad.
-I always liked Courier, myself.
-So bossy and dashing.
 If you were a designer back then (you were probably a graphic designer) or a production dog, like me.
 We all came from print.
 We hated the lack of control on the web.
 For a time, there was a movement afoot to publish all Web pages in PDF format, so one could turn everything into the ultimate two-page spread using whatever design elements one desired.
 Ah yes, the PDF-Net.
 It would have been great.
 Of course, that revolt failed immediately.
 Designers would not be put in control of the look of the Web.
 The revenge of the nerds was taking place in earnest again, and THEY would control how things looked.
 If you were a designer you'd at least need to learn how to code a page.
-Some of use got handy with the whole Webmaster thing.
-The original FULL STACK dev, long before that term became fashionable (yet even now that term is waning).
-I suppose yesterday's Webmaster is today's dying full stack dev.

 Standards.
 Ha!
 No one knew anything!

 We had a Global Village Teleport 1200 baud modem and were eager for the 2400 to come out.
 This device sat next to a fax machine.
 It sat next to a Mr. Coffee.
-We worked in the same building as Starbucks headquarters in the SODO neighborhood of Seattle.
-And we drank Mr. Coffee.
+We worked out of the sixth floor of the building that would soon become the Starbucks headquarters (2401 Utah Ave.
+S., SODO neighborhood of Seattle).

 I wish I had photos of this stuff.